 Establish a monthly budget

 Creating a budget is the easy part.
 Creating a budget you can actually stick to is oftentimes another story.
-Budgeting is one of the most common short-term financial goals that people will set for themselves, and with good reason.
+Budgeting is one of the most common financial goals that people will set up and there are a number of budget methods used by doctors.
 Budgets help you stick to predetermined limits so that you don’t spend beyond your means.
 This is especially helpful for doctors who want to avoid the trap of lifestyle inflation.

 Build an emergency fund